Birmingham Face to Face Meet up

 Living with keratoconus can sometimes feel isolating.
 Whether you’ve been recently diagnosed, are managing changes in your vision, or are supporting someone you care about,

-Wednesday 25th February at 7.00pm Our drop-in Zoom chats provide a good opportunity for the newly diagnosed to meet seasoned travellers and discuss all things
+The date for the next meeting is Thursday 30th April at 7.00pm Our drop-in Zoom chats provide a good opportunity for the newly diagnosed to

 Keratoconus is often described as an invisible condition.
 From the outside, our eyes can look perfectly healthy, while the way we see the world is